 Before you arrive on campus and after you’ve settled in, we’re with you every step of the way.
 Trent’s new student orientation programs are designed to prepare you for your new educational journey.
 Get a head start at our Summer Orientation, and don’t miss out on Orientation Week before classes kick off in September.

 Starting in winter, summer, or fall?
 We offer a series of support programs to make your transition to Trent straightforward and easy, no matter when you start.

 Join (or Start) A Campus Club or Group

 Meet new friends and explore your passions by joining one of the nearly 100 student clubs and groups at Trent.
 From archery and anime to science fiction and skiing – there’s something for everyone.
 Can’t find a club or group that matches your interests?
-Trent makes it easy to create your own, click here for Peterborough campus, and click here for Durham campus
+Trent makes it easy to create your own for Peterborough campus and Durham campus.

 Explore Student Government